Are you an Amazon seller looking to maximize your profits and minimize your advertising costs?

 In the above example, the brand has either no sales or very high ACOS during the first 7 hours and the last 5 hours of the day.

-In this case, brands have an opportunity to set up a dayparting strategy to decrease bids during these specific hours, with the aim of reducing wasted ad spend.
+In this case, brands have an opportunity to set up a dayparting strategy to decrease bids during these specific hours, to reduce wasted ad spend.

 Furthermore, marketing stream data and hourly control are not limited solely to bids.
 You can also similarly analyze the placement and budget data of your ad campaign at an hourly granularity to adjust placement modifiers and budgets based on the hourly trends.